 Individuals or organizations are limited to a maximum of two Access Copyright Foundation Grants within a twenty-four month period, regardless of the grant type.
 Applicants may apply for only one project at each program deadline.
 Publishers with several imprints or companies that share staff and resources may apply for only one project.

-Publishers and organizations may apply on behalf of only one employee seeking travel expenses for professional development at each deadline.
+Publishers and organizations may apply for travel, accommodation and registration expenses for only one employee undertaking professional development at each deadline.

 The grant application process is competitive, and funding is limited.
-Call the Program Consultant for advice or for jury comments on your prior applications.
+Call the Program Consultant for advice or for review panel comments on your prior applications.